1902 - 2024 We're proud to celebrate 122 years in print!

 In 1987, ANDY INCH bought out his partners and became sole owner and president of Cliffe Printing Inc. Andy, with the help of his son Adam, still runs the company to this date.

 In 1988-89, Cliffe Printing expanded into the Advertising and Marketing field with the start-up of Advantage Design and Advertising later to be know as Latitude Creative Group.
 This entailed the hiring of an additional designer and a marketing manager and installation of new computers, programs and imaging devices.

 Early 2000 saw another large step for Cliffe Printing as a brand new four-colour press and imaging device was purchased.
-These acquisitions now make Cliffe Printing a leader in the printing industry not only in Ontario, but in North America.
-Our market not only spreads across U.S. and Canada, but now into Europe.
+These acquisitions now made Cliffe Printing a leader in the printing industry not only in Ontario, but in North America.
+A market spreading across the United States and Canada, and into Europe.

 In 2012, Cliffe Printing became an Partner with Canada Post.
-This was especially important to all the printer’s Direct Mail customers as they saved even more money and time partaking of sales and new services provided through the Expert Partnership.
-Cliffe’s proudly received the 2012 United Way Campaign Achievement Awards “Chair’s Award of Merit”, and a Red Cross Citation for 10 Years Sponsorship of their annual Feast or Famine Campaign.
+This was especially important to all the printer’s Mail Marketing customers as they saved money and time partaking of sales and new services provided through the Expert Partnership.
+Cliffe’s proudly received the United Way Campaign Achievement Awards “Chair’s Award of Merit”, and a Red Cross Citation for 10 Years Sponsorship of their annual Feast or Famine Campaign that same year.
 Cliffe Printing was also recognized in media for the 2012 Sault Business in the Century-plus Club, achieving 110 years in business.

 Cliffe Printing gratefully accepted the Sault Star Reader‘s Choice Award in 2015 as the winner of Best Printing Graphics and Sign Shop in Sault Ste.
 Marie.

-Today we recognize that 116 years of patronage from our valued clientelle and new customers has brought us here, and we Thank You.
+Today, we recognize that 122 years of patronage from our valued clientelle and new customers has brought us here, and we thank you.